Technigo/project-state-management-quiz-vite/instructions.md

 ```

 **For the Zustand approach:**
-In the `CurrentQuestionZustand` component, you can use the `useQuizStore` to access the quiz state.
+In the `CurrentQuestion` component, you can use the `useQuizStore` to access the quiz state.
 Here's how you can fetch the current question:

 ```JS
   const questions = useQuizStore((state) => state.questions);